wiremock/api-template-library/googleapis.com-iam/index.md

 ---
 slug: "googleapis-com-iam"
-name: "Identity and Access Management (IAM) API"
+title: "Identity and Access Management (IAM) API"
 provider: "googleapis.com"
 description: "Manages identity and access control for Google Cloud Platform resources,\
   \ including the creation of service accounts, which you can use to authenticate\